DanielOaks/mlpds/src/pages/guides/self-expression-and-creativity.md

 ---
-title: Self-expression and creativity – a guide to find art in yourself
+title: Self-expression and creativity
+subtitle: A guide to find art in yourself
 author: popprocks
 type: guide
 ---